Fun Things To Do In Siena – Italy’s Lesser Known Tuscan City

 Flying

+The closest airport to Siena is Florence ‘s Amerigo Vespucci Airport (FLR), this is 80 km away.
 Florence Airport is small, airlines operating here include British Airways, Air France, KLM, TAP, and Vueling.
 From Florence you can take a high-speed train to Siena.

 The second closest airport is Pisa International Airport, this is the main airport in Tuscany and is 140 km from Siena.
 Airlines operating here include Ryanir, British Airways, AerLingus, Wizz, and easyJet.
 From Pisa Airport you can take a high-speed train to Siena.